dont-copy-my-skins/READ-ME/README.md

 harrass those with tts or tds.

-You're in/affiliated with the DSMP Regiment ( They don't believe in TT/TD)
+You're in/affiliated with the DSMP Regiment

 you dont respect ccs or people's boundaries